MR JASPER KENTER

 Recently I also contributed to an SWT/IUCN-commissioned review (led by R Artz, James Hutton Institute) on the implications of a changing climate on lowland raised bogs in Scotland, working on costs and benefits of different scenarios in carbon terms, and to the VNN Stocks and Flows project (led by L Jones, CEH Bangor).

-I am leading the NEA Shared Values project jointly with Mark Reed (Birmingham City); the management team also includes Liz O'Brien (Forest Research) and Katherine Irvine (De Montford University).
-Our Aberdeen team includes Niels Jobstvogt, Ros Bryce, Althea Davies, Audrey Verna, Rosie McDonald and Michelle Pinard (all at ACES/Biological Sciences), and Verity Watson and Mandy Ryan (both Health Economics).
+I am leading the NEA Shared Values project jointly with Mark Reed (Birmingham City University).
+The management team also includes Liz O'Brien (Forest Research) and Katherine Irvine (James Hutton Institute).
+Our Aberdeen team includes Niels Jobstvogt, Ros Bryce, Althea Davies, Audrey Verna, Kirsty Nutt, Rosie McDonald and Michelle Pinard (all at ACES/Biological Sciences), and Verity Watson and Mandy Ryan (both Health Economics).

-I am jointly leading BRIDGE with Mike Christie (Aberystwyth) and Duncan Russell (Exeter), the core management team also includes Ioan Fazey and Andrew Jordan (UEA).
+I jointly lead the VNN BRIDGE project with Mike Christie (Aberystwyth) and Duncan Russell (Exeter), the core management team also included Ioan Fazey and Andrew Jordan (UEA).

 My PhD Supervisors include Michelle Pinard (ACES and Biological Sciences, Aberdeen), Mark Reed (Birmingham City University), Mandy Ryan (Health Economics, Aberdeen) and Ioan Fazey (Geography, St Andrews).

-- 2011-12 Christie, M. (PI), Kenter, J. (Co-I & project manager), Russel, D. (Co-I), Fazey, I. (Co-I), Jordan, A. (Co-I) and others (Co-I).
-BRIDGE: bridging the gap between the supply of and demand for valuation evidence.
+- 2011-12 Christie, M. (PI), Kenter, J. (Co-PI & project administrator), Russel, D. (Co-PI), et al. (18 Co-Is) BRIDGE: bridging the gap between the supply of and demand for valuation evidence.
 NERC (£50k) through Valuing Nature Network.
-Jointly led proposal writing and brought team together with Christie and Russel.
+Jointly wrote proposal and brought team together with Christie and Russel.